 ‘Tis The Season To Break Out With Our Beloved San Marcos Cobijas

-The fall season has arrived, and soon so will cooler temps, which means it’s the perfect time to break out with our beloved San Marcos cobijas.
+The fall season has arrived, which is the perfect time to break out with our beloved San Marcos cobijas.

-I know temperatures are still in the high 80s, but it'll soon be windy and cold, and nothing warms you up better than a San Marcos cobija (blanket).
+I know temperatures are still in the 70s with plenty of scattered showers, but it'll soon be windy and cold, and nothing warms you up better than a San Marcos cobija (blanket).

 If you were raised on the borderland, the chances are that you grew up with a San Marcos cobija, which has kept families warm since the late 70s.